SQL Server Standard Edition Core Limit

 3. Use SQL Server in the Cloud

 If you’re using SQL Server on-premises but are hitting core limitations, moving to Azure SQL Database or SQL Server in an Azure VM may help.
-Cloud services offer flexible scaling and can take advantage of larger virtual machine sizes without being restricted by the 48-core limit.
+Cloud services offer flexible scaling and can take advantage of larger virtual machine sizes without being restricted by a core limit.

 4. Run Multiple SQL Server Instances

 Another option is to run multiple instances of SQL Server on the same hardware.
-Each instance can use up to 48 cores, but this adds complexity and resource management overhead.
+Be aware of added complexity and resource management overhead.

 5. Consider SQL Server Managed Services